data-mesh/data-mesh-demo-gcp/data_products/example/README.md

 mvn compile
 ```

+## Get Google Credentials

+To get the keys for *data product A* with service account `dp-a-sa@data-mesh-demo.iam.gserviceaccount.com` go to `Service Accounts` in `IAM & Admin`

+Select *Service Account for Data Product A* and generate a json key

+Place in `keys` folder

 ## Run DataFlow

 Use data product 1 service account to read from a public bigquery dataset and write to big query dataset owned by this data product 1